Harris Tate has 2 Notaries available, appointments are available most days.

 When you come in for your appointment you must bring with you:

-Your passport of other Government issued photo ID
+Your passport or other Government issued photo ID;

-Any instructions you have been given about the form and nature of the Notarising.
+Any instructions you have been given about the form and nature of the Notarising; and

-Also, if you need to sign any documents.
-DO NOT sign them before you come in.
+If you need to sign any documents.
+DO NOT sign them before you attend at our office.

 The Notary must see you sign them.

-Harris Tate does not give legal advice about the nature or content of the documents that you bring in to be Notarised.
+Harris Tate does not give legal advice to Notary customersabout the nature or content of the documents that you bring in to be Notarised.
 If you require that advice you must obtain it elsewhere.

 Harris Tate reserves the right, before Notarising any document, to check with the issuer of that document that the issuer did in fact issue the document.